fmerg/pymerkle/docs/tree.rst

 second-preimage attacks, which is the default choice (*True*).
 In this case, the `.hash`_ function will prepend ``0x00`` or ``0x01`` before hashing single or double arguments respectively.
-The actual prefices will be the images of these hexadecimals under the tree's configured encoding type (see the `making of the encoding function`_ for insight).
+The actual prefices will be the images of these hexadecimals under the tree's configured encoding type.
 One can disable this feature at construction for, say, testing purposes by

 .. code-block:: python